-- Add more coconut milk and less broth for a thicker chowder-like soup.
+- Add more coconut milk and less broth for a thicker, even creamier soup.

 For maximum flavor, I recommend making this soup ahead of time and letting it sit overnight to allow the flavors to infuse.
 The longer you wait, the more flavorful the soup will be!

 - Creamy Carrot Soup

 - Dairy-Free Cream of Mushroom Soup with Ground Turkey